 - Remove unused browser extensions: These can slow down your browsing experience so it’s worth doing some regular housekeeping there.

-- Use a memory-saving extension: Speaking of extensions, if you’re a Chrome user, there’s a popular extension (The Great Suspender) which reduces the memory footprint of open tabs.
+- Use a memory-saving extension: Speaking of extensions, there are some popular options including Auto Tab Discard and New Tab Suspender, which will reduce the memory footprint of open tabs.

 - Restart regularly: Sometimes all you need is a fresh boot.
 Restarting your computer can enable updates to take effect and shut down stuck programs.
 When you’re taking a break, it could be a good time to hit restart while you go and make yourself a cuppa.

 - Run fewer simultaneous programs: Just like multitasking can be detrimental to our productivity, running lots of programs simultaneously can dampen your computer’s speed.
 Make a habit of closing programs instead of just minimizing them and you should see some improvement.